gallaway-jp/jTokenA/README.md

 ## License and Copyright Notice

-mecab_android is a MeCab wrapper for the Android operating system and includes modified Mecab source code.
+mecab_android is a MeCab wrapper for the Android operating system and includes modified MeCab 0.996 source code.
 MeCab is copyrighted free software by Taku Kudo `<taku@chasen.org>` and Nippon Telegraph and Telephone Corporation, and is redistributed under the [BSD License](./LICENSE.mecab).